rwilliams/jrubywiki/Truffle.md

 This wiki page is a collection of notes about the runtime.
 For more general background information see the [announcement blog post](http://blog.jruby.org/2014/01/truffle_graal_high_performance_backend/), and the FAQ below.

 Most of the work for the truffle runtime is in [core/src/main/java/org/jruby/truffle](https://github.com/jruby/jruby/tree/master/core/src/main/java/org/jruby/truffle).
+There is some more technical discussion in [Chris Seaton's blog posts](http://www.chrisseaton.com/rubytruffle/).

 Current Status
 ===========